Things to Do - gather information on recreating in the park, such as hiking, fishing, or hunting.

-The early bird gets the…view: Visit in the early mornings or early evenings to avoid crowds and get the best views.
+The early bird gets the view!Visit in the early mornings or early evenings to avoid crowded trails, high temperatures, and full parking areas.
 Afternoons are the busiest time of day in the park.
-Most sites are open sunrise to sunset, but hours do vary so check ahead.
+Most sites are open sunrise to sunset, but call ahead to be sure.

 Have a Plan B… and C in case the places you wish to visit are already full when you arrive.
 If the parking area is full, the site is also full.
 Many popular destinations reach capacity by 9 am on summer weekends.

-Skip the most popular destinations:With 70,000 acres, over 150 miles of trails, and 40 miles of the Middle Delaware National Scenic and Recreational River, beauty and adventure can be found throughout the park, not just at the most popular areas like the trails on Mt.
-Minsi and Mt.
-Tammany or at waterfalls.
-A new favorite place awaits!
+Skip the most popular destinations:With 70,000 acres, over 150 miles of trails, and 40 miles of the Middle Delaware National Scenic and Recreational River, beauty and adventure can be found throughout the park.
+Check out a less popular trail to discover your new favorite spot!

 Coordinate plans with other members of your party who are traveling separately.
 Cell service in the park is limited and may make reaching others in your party difficult.
 Carpooling and making a backup plan ahead of time can help you avoid issues.
 For example, if a site fills before all the members of your party arrive, they may not be able to enter the site and join you.
 Gather at a chosen point near the park and stay together if possible.